Nutrition Periodization for Outdoor Enthusiasts

 If you’re an athlete who likes competing, you have a competition phase in your annual training cycle.
 During this phase, the nutritional elements we may focus on include ensuring no energy (calorie) deficiencies occur as training volume and intensity increase, emphasizing foods that regulate inflammation, and practicing how you will eat before and during competitions.

 Every athlete should also have a transition phase after a big race or event.
-In the transition phase, you recuperate from your big event, repair, and begin shifting gears into your next training cycle (if you have another competition/event in the books) or into a different sport if you are a multi-sport mountain athlete.
+In the transition phase, you recuperate from your big event, repair, and begin shifting gears into your next training cycle (if you have another competition/event in the books) or into a different sport if you are a multi-sport outdoor athlete.

 During the transition phase, aspects of nutrition we may focus on include identifying changes in energy expenditure between your previous preparatory and competition phases and your current transition phase of training (so you can adjust your food intake accordingly), preventing significant fluctuations in body weight and composition, revisiting your health and performance goals, and mapping out the next steps for your nutrition, whether that’s maintenance of your current nutrition plan or shifting into a new training cycle or health goal.